-The strategy saved over $200K annually by reducing time to fill vacant positions, employee turnover, supply costs, customer complaints, and overtime.
+The strategy enabled the organization to identify, train and promote over two dozen new supervisors in a 24 month period.
+It also contributed to saving time and money by reducing time to fill vacant positions, employee turnover, supply costs, customer complaints, and overtime.

 Recycler Visually Eliminates Accidents

 A domestic recycling company was experiencing too many reportable injuries.
-Multiple languages and cultures among employees made it difficult to verbally communicate the importance of safety.
+Multiple languages and cultures among employees made it difficult to verbally communicate and reinforce the importance of safety.

 Working with the Plant Manager, we implemented a visual safety communication program.
 I customized plant communications to include pictures of his employees’ engaging in safe work practices.
 We also used visual communication to recognize his team’s improved performance.